AztecProtocol/aztec-connect-bridges/src/specs/curve/readme.md

 ## What does the bridge do?
 Why build it?

-The bridge deposits swaps `eth` to `stEth` using curve to get a staked eth derivative that earns a yield from staking rewards at the beaconchain.
+The bridge swaps `eth` to `stEth` using curve to get a staked eth derivative that earns a yield from staking rewards at the beaconchain.
 We build it to allow users to earn yield on their eth.

 ## What protocol(s) does the bridge interact with ?